jump-dev/KNITRO.jl/README.md

 Setting up KNITRO on Linux and OS X
 -----------------------------------
-KNITRO isn't a listed package (yet).
-Here's what you need to do to install it

 1. First, you must obtain a copy of the KNITRO software and a license; trial versions and academic licenses are available [here](http://www.ziena.com/download.htm).